spaladin/MacGregor-insight-model/README.md

 # MacGregor-insight-model

-This is an R implementation of the problem-solving model presented in:
+This is an R implementation of the problem-solving model which was presented in:

 MacGregor, J. N., Ormerod, T. C., & Chronicle, E. P. (2001).
 Information processing and insight: a process model of performance on the nine-dot and related problems.
 Journal of Experimental Psychology.
 Learning, Memory, and Cognition, 27(1), 176–201.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/11204097.